crazyzlj/pySWATPlus/docs/userguide/model_calibration.md

 The following code provides an example of optimizing flow discharge for both daily and monthly time-series data using multi-objective evolutionary computation.
 The usage of both daily and monthly flow discharge is just for illustrative purposes on how multi-objective optimization can be performed.
-Users should replace monthly flow discharge by nitorgen or phosporus concentration according to their needs.
+Users should replace monthly flow discharge by nitrogen or phosphorus concentration according to their needs.

 ```python